awright1236/swc_project/README.md

 ## install

 to install, clone repository and go to sleep.
-That's the ONLY way \n also you could just give up... not a smart choice but it is a choice
+That's the ONLY way < br />
+also you could just give up... not a smart choice but it is a choice